SFDC-Assets/PSA-SAMGov-Flow-Integration/README.md

 ## Potential Use Cases
 There are a number of different scenarios for which you can use this integration with SAM.gov.
 These are just a few examples of various levels of complexity, but you can use similar patterns, and extend the External Service using the instructions above, to bring your own ideas to life.
 - Forms entry: Use the External Service to simplify data entry and ensure required data is included and correct
-    - E.g. Take a parameter like a Cage Code and automatically fill in the required data fields based on the response to simplify an application process in a screen flow
+    - E.g. Take a parameter like a CAGE Code and automatically fill in the required data fields based on the response to simplify an application process in a screen flow
 - Automated validation: Use the External Service to verify information against SAM.gov and update related fields
     - E.g. Run a record-triggered flow when a new Account is created to automatically check and update a custom SAM Registered status field, congressional district, address, or other data on the record
 - Entity search against requirements: Use the External Service to query against procurement requirements tracked in Salesforce to find potential partners